{-# OPTIONS_GHC -Wno-missing-import-lists #-}

 import Numeric.Algebra.Normed

-import Numeric.Algebra.Ring
+import Numeric.Algebra.Rings

 import Numeric.Algebra.Space